szymon0w/Python-Platformer-main/README.md

 - add player statistics like (agility, strength, knowledge, charisma, reputation itp..) and block some abilities or make them stronger/weaker based on that
 - add different types of ground (slippery, sticky, etc)
 - add possibility to add shapes of any type as a ground of the level
-- add level creator that will allow to draw levels
 - add final point of the level if player is in the final point move him to the next level
 - add moveable objects to the game
 - add some traps to the levels